fokklz/1Password-Icons/scripts/Photoshop-Export-Layers-to-Files-Fast-2.6.0/README.md

+This script is not by me, take a look at this [github](https://github.com/antipalindrome/Photoshop-Export-Layers-to-Files-Fast)

 # Photoshop-Export-Layers-to-Files-Fast

 This script allows you to export layers in your Photoshop document as individual files at a speed much faster than the built-in script from Adobe.